 You can easily walk to the Capitol and Museum side of the National Mall from Union Station.
 In fact, our Capitol Hill Walking Tour ends near Union Station.

-You can also easily get to the National Gallery of Art, Air and Space Museum and other museums located on the east side of the National Mall by taking Louisiana Ave (diagonal road heading more to the right from the entrance of Union Station).
+You can also easily get to the National Gallery of Art, Air and Space Museum, and other museums located on the east side of the National Mall by taking Louisiana Ave (a diagonal road heading more to the right from the entrance of Union Station).

 But if you want to get to the memorials or museums closer to the Washington Monument, it will be a longer (but beautiful) walk.
 You may want to take the Metro!

-There are also Capital Bikeshare racks on the west side of the station, a taxi stand out front, a number of buses make a stop on Massachusetts Ave (walk out of the station, across the taxi and passenger pick up lanes and turn right for the city bus stops).
+There are also Capital Bikeshare racks on the west side of the station, a taxi stands out front, and a number of buses make a stop on Massachusetts Ave (walk out of the station, across the taxi and passenger pick-up lanes, and turn right for the city bus stops).

 Hop On Hop Off Buses and Trolley also have stops here at Union Station.